 4. Loose piece pattern

-Solid or single piece patterns are the patterns with shapes having straight draft.
+Solid or single piece moulding patterns are the patterns with shapes having straight draft.
 They are moulded with the entire cavity in one box.
 The simplest type of solid patterns is the one with a flat base.
-Such a pattern can be moulded in one box only with flat surface forming the parting line between the two flasks.
+Such a moulding patterns can be moulded in one box only with flat surface forming the parting line between the two flasks.
 When using solid patterns the moulder has to cut his own runners, feeding gates and risers which take time.
 Such patterns are not useful except for limited production.
 Generally made of wood, these patterns are most inexpensive of all patterns.

 Self core patterns:

-Self core type solid patterns are patterns having a hollow portion with straight draft which is used for producing its own core during moulding process itself.
+Self core type solid moulding patterns are patterns having a hollow portion with straight draft which is used for producing its own core during moulding process itself.
 This type of pattern eliminates the need for core box.

 Many patterns cannot be made in a single piece because they have back draft which does not permit their withdrawal.
-Such patterns are made split into two parts.
+Such moulding patterns are made split into two parts.
 The pattern is split in such a way that the two parts by themselves have no back draft.
-One part of the split pattern is molded in the drag and the other in the cope.
-The pattern parts are held in their relative position by dowel pins so as to ensure proper location of the parts during moulding.
+One part of the split moulding patterns is molded in the drag and the other in the cope.
+The moulding pattern parts are held in their relative position by dowel pins so as to ensure proper location of the parts during moulding.

 Some castings that have complicated shape may require that the pattern is made in three or more parts instead of two.
 Such split patterns are called multi-piece patterns and require multiple flasks-one flasks for each part of the pattern for moulding.